sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 >**Food for brain:**
 >
 > Try to copy a file from your laptop to `/data`, e.g with `scp myfile ubuntu@145.100.59.233:/data`.
 Does it work?
 Do you have the permissions to do so?

+### <a name="7.-Install-a-virtual-Desktop"></a> 7.
+Install a virtual Desktop

+You have various options to access your virtual machine.
+In the previous sections you used an SSH shell.
+In this section you will install a full virtual desktop to get a graphical desktop of your remote VM, all in your laptop.
+What you need to do:

+>
+* Configure your VM to allow the remote desktop connection.
+* Create a user account on your VM and connect to it.

+#### Remote desktop configurations

+* Install the necessary software and setup the xrdp client.

 >**Note:**